All 10 John Legend Albums in Order of Release Date

 How many albums does John Legend have?

-The discography of American singer John Legend consists of eight full-length studio albums, one Collaborative studio albums, five live albums, two video albums, three extended plays, 39 singles and two promotional singles.
+The discography of John Legend consists of ten full-length studio albums, five live albums, two video albums, three extended plays, 51 singles and two promotional singles.

-All John Legend Albums in Order: Check Out The List of John Legend Albums in Order of Release Here!
+The List of John Legend Albums in Order of Release Date

 Here is the list of John Legend Album in Order of Release Date: